-Dr Germine "Gigi" Awad is an Associate Professor in the Human Development, Culture & Learning Sciences and Counseling Psychology Programs in the ?Department of Educational Psychology at the University of Texas at Austin.
+Dr. Germine "Gigi" Awad is a Full Professor at the University of Michigan.
 Her research centers around race and racism, Arab/Middle Eastern American psychology, body image among women of color, and multicultural research methodology.
 She is the co-author of the Handbook of Arab American Psychology and her work has been published in books, journals, and newspapers/magazines.
 She is a founding member of AMENA-Psy and served in several leadership roles including Treasurer and Membership Chair.
 When asked about what the organization means to her, Dr. Awad said "Having an organization like AMENA-Psy is a professional dream for me."
-On her (very little) down time, Dr. Awad enjoys swimming, reading, and spending quality time with her husband and two beautiful children.
+On her (very little) downtime, Dr. Awad enjoys swimming, reading, and spending quality time with her husband and two beautiful children.

 Member-at-Large - Research/Education

 Dr. Rawan Atari-Khan is an assistant professor of counseling psychology at Purdue University.
 In her research, she uses a cross-cultural psychology framework to critically consider how Western models of mental health fall short in capturing meanings of wellness and healing for Arab/MENA American communities.
 She has focused on topics of wellbeing, intergenerational trauma, resilience, and identity development.
 Prior to being elected as a board member, Dr. Atari-Khan served as a Co-Chair for the 2022 AMENA-Psy Virtual Conference and was the recipient of the 2021 Distinguished Dissertation Award.
 She is grateful to be part of our leadership team as the Research/Education Member-at-Large and is looking forward to deepening her involvement with AMENA-Psy.